moonglum/electric_monk/README.md

 ```

 Then run `electric_monk` to make sure, all projects have been cloned to your root directory.
 If
 one is missing, `electric_monk` will clone the repository for you.
+For every existing repository it
+will show a warning if:

-If the remote is different from
-what you have configured, it will show a warning.
+* The remote is different from what you have configured
+* There are uncommitted changes (aka. dirty files)
+* There are unpushed branches

 ## Development